alowet/distributionalRL/README_data.md

 ## `ephys`

 This contains a directory tree with structure `mouse_name/filedate/channel_locations.json`.
 Each `channel_locations.json` file is the output from the IBL atlas-electrophysiology pipeline, after registering the depth of the probe insertion to the allen CCF using electrophysiological coordinates.
+It contains x (ML), y (AP) and z (DV) coordinates in micrometers relative to bregma, along with the allen CCF brain region IDs of this coordinate.
 These files can be used to reconstruct all probe penetrations.

 ## `fano`

 Within the 'cv1.0' (cutoff used to include cells being a coefficient of variation of 1.0 across ten chunks of the recording session; see Methods) folder and protocol-specific folders, the `{protocol}_results.mat` file contains the output of `Variance_toolbox`.
 It is a cell array called Results with shape `(n_sessions, n_trace_types)`.
 Each cell is a struct containing the `Variance_toolbox` output for an individual session and trial type (odor).
 This struct contains field-value pairs, where each value has length `n_neurons` recorded during that section.
 Documentation is available [here](https://www.dropbox.com/scl/fo/uoqaoli4mrd7w6j95y8ko/AMq2G-M6Y5OUBNKX6zSRf4E?rlkey=hlsaw999h4p9ijhsycmc1aizt&e=1&dl=0).

+In addition to `{protocol}_results.mat`, there may also be subfolders (e.g. `AL39/20211001`) containing .png files with the results of the `Variance_toolbox` analysis on particular mice and sessions.
+Each unique .png is for a different trial type (odor).
+Those with 'scatter' in the name show the Fano factor analysis for a particular time slice, as in Churchland et al., 2010, Fig. 4b.
+Those with 'tt' in the name show the results of this analysis for multiple time slices spanning the full trial, as in Churchland et al., 2010, Fig. 4c.
+They are included because the raw data used to generate them is too large to be uploaded, and so while they can't be regenerated from scratch, they are representative of all sessions.

 ## `glm`